RL8/music-besties-vuepress-docs/docs/next-state/screens/bestie-matching.md

 ## Similarity Algorithm

-The matching algorithm considers multiple factors to calculate similarity scores:
+The matching algorithm focuses on top rankings to calculate similarity scores, providing a more meaningful connection between users with similar preferences for favorite content:

-1. **Ranking Overlap**: Percentage of songs that appear in both users' rankings
+1. **Focused Matching**: Matching is conducted only on top 3 songs of eras and top 3 eras
+2. **Dual Matching Types**:
+   - **All Eras Bestie**: Similarity based on how closely top 3 albums match
+   - **Specific Eras Bestie**: Similarity based on how closely top 3 songs of an era match
-2. **Ranking Order**: How closely the order of common songs matches
+3. **Ranking Order**: How closely the order of common songs/eras matches
-3. **Rating Alignment**: Similarity of star ratings for the same eras
+4. **Rating Alignment**: Similarity of star ratings for the same content
-4. **Review Sentiment**: Analysis of review text for similar sentiments
-5. **Weighting**: Higher weight given to top-ranked items

-The algorithm produces a percentage score that represents overall music taste compatibility.
+5. **Connection Types**: Tracking of outgoing (user-initiated) and incoming (other-initiated) connections

+The algorithm produces percentage scores for both global (All Eras) and era-specific compatibility, allowing users to find besties who share their taste in particular eras as well as overall music preferences.

 ## Reddit Verification Integration